SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/19 - Installing and Importing Libraries.md

 For now:

 * If `import` works without errors, the module is available
-* If Python raises a `ModuleNotFoundError`, the module is not installed
+* If Python raises an `AttributeError` or `ModuleNotFoundError`, the module is not installed

 ## Finding Documentation